gvwilson/fiction/iffy/index.md

 "Mm hm," Iffy agreed
 around one last rubbery noodle.
-"Might even be able to talk the core into bein a little less stupid if Uncle Jack'll let he take a crack at it."
+"Might even be able to talk th' core into bein' a little less stupid if Uncle Jack'll let him take a crack at it."

 "Oh now, wouldn't that be nice?"
 Aunt Naggie sighed wistfully.
-"No more sittin up in the middle of the night wonderin if the ship's gonna get the notion to head for Argentina or somethin."
+"No more sittin' up in th' middle of th' night wonderin' if the ship's gonna get a notion to head for Argentina or somethin'."

 "But then when would you knit?"
 Iffy asked, nudging her foster mother with her elbow.